Colorado Ski Accident Lawyer

 Aspects That Contribute to a Colorado Ski Accident

 One of the biggest questions asked after a skiing or snowboarding accident is if the injured person assumed the risk.
 This means, when skiing, did that skier assume the risk of injury or accident?
-Most of the time, there is no risk assumed.
-Other than skiers and snowboarders behaving negligently while skiing and causing dangerous accidents.
+Most of the time, there is no risk assumed, other than snowboarders and skiers behaving negligently while skiing and causing dangerous accidents.
 Sometimes, a mistake might be made by a lift operator or the ski lift might not be properly maintained.
 Common accidents include:

 - Collisions by negligence

 - Resort’s failure to maintain the lift or other equipment

 Mostly, skiers and snowboarders were not assuming risk in these cases.
 Colorado’s Ski Safety Act clearly states that operators and skiers must adhere to certain regulations.
 For example, if one skier or snowboarder fails to follow the warning stated by a posted safety sign and causes an accident, the skier could be held liable for any injuries caused.
 Ski slope and lift injuries can be a result of ski area negligence.
 But, when a lift operator makes a mistake, the party who is injured may be able to file a claim against the resort and another skier or snowboarder.